Vasil Garvanliev: Eurovision Song Contest 2021

-Controversy

-In March 2021, following the release of Garvanliev's music video for Eurovision 2021 several controversies arose.

-Because of his gay sexual orientation, he was subject to cyberbullying.

-Additionally he was wrongfully perceived by the public as promoting Bulgarian nationalism and insulting Macedonian identity and the nation.
-The song was politicised by the background of the delicate moment of the Bulgarian veto on the EU aspirations of North Macedonia and of Bulgaria–North Macedonia relations As in the past singers from different ethnic origin were presenting the country without much 'ethnically heated dispute'.

-The controversy started with a piece of art shown in the music video that was wrongly interpreted as the Bulgarian flag.
-This sentiment by part of the public was further reaffirmed when an interview emerged where Garvanliev was highlighting his Bulgarian dual citizenship.
-On 23 March, the issue was politicised further by the Bulgarian Ministry of Foreign Affairs summoning the Ambassador of North Macedonia in Sofia due to the controversy surrounding the case.
+A piece of art shown in the music video of the song was interpreted as the Bulgarian flag by the Macedonian public.
+An interview where Garvanliev highlighted his Bulgarian citizenship also caused controversy.
+The controversy ensued in the background of the Bulgarian veto on the EU accession talks of North Macedonia over history and identity and the deterioration of Bulgaria–North Macedonia relations.
+As in the past singers from different ethnic origins have presented the country without ethnic disputes.
+Online petitions were initiated against him, demanding that he does not represent the country in the Eurovision.
+Some public figures, such as the former Macedonian prime minister Ljubčo Georgievski, defended him.
+Because of his gay sexual orientation, he was also subject to cyberbullying.
+On 23 March, the Bulgarian Ministry of Foreign Affairs summoned the Ambassador of North Macedonia in Sofia due to the controversy surrounding the case.

-On the video case, Garvanliev said the artwork shown "had no deliberate connection with the Bulgarian flag", as the creation of the artist Janeta Vangeli is inspired by Jesus Christ."
-Because of the public pressure the video was eventually edited removing the artwork.

-Following the controversies a special commission from the Macedonian Radio Television was formed.
-They did not find anything relevant and reaffirmed Garvanliev's participation in the Eurovision contest.
+Regarding the video case, Garvanliev said the artwork shown "had no deliberate connection with the Bulgarian flag," as the "creation of the artist Janeta Vangeli is inspired by Jesus Christ."
+Because of the public pressure, the video was edited, removing the artwork.
+Following the controversy, a special commission from the Macedonian Radio Television was formed.
+They found nothing relevant and reaffirmed Garvanliev's participation in the Eurovision contest.

 Garvanliev directly addressed fans with a video posted to his Facebook account: "I am a music ambassador, and in music there is no religion, politics, orientation, race or color.
 I had absolutely no intentions to hurt anybody.
 Quite the opposite!"
 Adding: "I do not apologize for being me...
 However, if I hurt anybody in any way, from the bottom of my heart...
 I am sorry.
 Forgive me."
-Meanwhile, the singer received over 400 threats in his social media profile.
+According to the public relations chief, he received over 400 threats in his social media profile.

 On the question of his dual citizenship Garvaliev later stated he is "Macedonian, born in Macedonia", and he considers himself as "one of the proudest Macedonians there is".

+Vasil performed in the first semi-final of the contest on 18 May, but failed to qualify for the grand final.
+It was later revealed that he had placed 15th out of 16 contestants, scoring 23 points.